LouisDage/Information_System_Project/phase-3/application/README.md

 Copy paste the following lines:

 `
-# Le nom de l'application flask
+# Name of the Flask application
 FLASK_APP=beergame

-# L'environnement dans lequel on l'exécute (development, test, production...)
+# The environment in which it is executed (development, test, production...)
 # FLASK_ENV=test
 # FLASK_ENV=production
 FLASK_ENV=development

-# Le nom du fichier et le nom de la configuration de l'application
+# The name of the file and the name of the application configuration
 FLASKRPG_SETTINGS=instance.configurations:config
 FLASKRPG_CONFIG=development

-# Le nom du fichier et le nom de la configuration de l'application
+# The name of the file and the name of the application configuration
 FLASKBEERGAME_SETTINGS=instance.configurations:config
 FLASKBEERGAME_CONFIG=development
 `